 Discover Color Range Selection

-To take the magic wand tool a little further and getting a more complicated selection check this tutorial out.
+To take the magic wand tool a little further and

 Depending on your tolerance setting and the actual difference in the shades of the background you may have to keep clicking on areas to keep ‘erasing’.

 Note that the magic eraser didn’t erase this light colored wall edge.
 One click inside of it should get it all.
 Be careful when using the magic eraser; often you might want to use other tools instead if similar colored areas are actually connected.
 For example if her teeth were right up against the white wall and you clicked in the wall it would probably eraser her teeth.
 So be careful and look for a solid boundary or border around the area you are erasing.
+In this example I’m going to be left with a lot of the purple background around her frizzy hair.
+Get everything else (the big spaces) that you can with the magic eraser tool.

 Now I’m going to switch to the magic wand tool on ‘add to selection’.

+This will allow me to ‘select’ (and then erase) areas that are still left that need to be deleted.
 You can select an area with a fairly high tolerance in this case and then right click and choose ‘similar’ or ‘grow’ to capture more pixels and then Ctrl/Cmd X to ‘cut’.

 Here is an advanced technique that I want to give you a preview of.
 Under the Select menu you’ll find color range.
 Open that dialog box.

 This allows you to use the internal turkey baster (eyedropper) to select a color point within the document and all similar colors will be ‘selected’ in that range across the entire image.
 This can save you a TON of time and can be very accurate.
+Just click on a point and you can see it highlighted in the viewer.

 You have several different options of viewing what is selected.
 Increasing the fuzziness will increase the intensity range of the selection.